isc-projects/stork/doc/usage.rst

    again after correcting the option payload.

 Please use the ``Add <field-type>`` button to add suboptions to a DHCP option.
-Stork currently supports first-level suboptions only, i.e., it is impossible to add a suboption of a suboption.
+Stork supports top-level options with maximum two levels of suboptions.

 If a host reservation is configured in several DHCP servers, typically, all servers comprise the same set of parameters (i.e., IP addresses, hostname,